If I Make a Will with an Online Template, Is it Legal?

 First and foremost: “It costs a whole lot more later if it it’s wrong,” says Jordan D. Veurink, an estate planning attorney with Ballard Spahr in Sioux Falls.
 “And people sometimes under-plan or mis-plan if they do it themselves.
 Part of the value I give is going to be right at or after that initial meeting.
 The documents aren’t always all that complicated.
 It’s really the advice that’s the value.
 There’s just a whole lot more than filling in some blanks.”

-Quite simply, he adds: “If it’s worth doing, it’s worth doing right.”
+Quite simply: “If it’s worth doing, it’s worth doing right.”

 Here is an overview of South Dakota’s requirements for writing a will and the benefits of working with an estate planning attorney.